Diedrick History, Family Crest & Coats of Arms

 The surname Diedrick was first found in Prussia, where the family was anciently associated with the political and religious conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 The family founded numerous branches, many of which acquired manors and estates in surrounding regions, where they contributed to the prosperity of their society.
 The name was made famous during the Middle Ages through the folk hero Dietrich von Bern, and the Dietrich-sagas which stem from the life of the Gothic King Theoderich the Great.
 The prefix "ded," "did," "died," "diet," or "diot" means people, nation, or folk, while the ending "Reich" means realm.

-Important Dates for the Diedrick family
+Early History of the Diedrick family

 This web page shows only a small excerpt of our Diedrick research.
 Another 125 words (9 lines of text) covering the years 1816 and 1817 are included under the topic Early Diedrick History in all our PDF Extended History products and printed products wherever possible.